Is Shopify Legit in 2025? A Full Guide for Buyers and Sellers

 1. Fake Shopify Stores Copying Real Brands

-Scammers sometimes create fake Shopify stores that look just like real ones.
-They use the same logos, photos, and product names to trick customers into buying from them.
-Usually, they sell cheap or fake products and then disappear once they get the money.
+Scammers sometimes create fake stores that copy real brands using the same logos, images, and product names to trick shoppers.
+These stores often sell cheap knockoffs and disappear after getting paid.

 How to protect yourself: